 Second, to continually interpret my unbelief as an act of rebellion misunderstands my character at its most basic level: I am a seeker who throws himself entirely into following the evidence wherever it leads.
 Others have done the same and still accept the Christian story.
 I can’t tell them what to think about what they have seen.
 But I can tell you that my own personal journey led me out of it all, and I can tell you my pursuit of the truth has always dictated my steps.

-Having my own hunger for reality and pursuit of the truth denigrated in this manner is frankly insulting.
+It’s insulting to have my hunger for reality and pursuit of the truth denigrated in this manner.
 It shows an ignorance of who I am.
 It misrepresents me and reveals a failure to understand what makes me tick.
+That’s not loving me well, and Christians insist that’s what they’re supposed to be doing.

 Don’t you push back when you feel misunderstood or misrepresented?
-If you’re a Christian, when someone misrepresents what you believe or paints an inaccurate picture of what kind of God you believe in, doesn’t it upset you at some level?
+If you’re a Christian, doesn’t it upset you at some level when someone misrepresents what you believe or paints an inaccurate picture of what kind of God you believe in?
 The displays of emotion I see in my social media spaces (and good grief, in real life!) incline me to believe it bothers you, too, to have your own character or mental faculties misrepresented.

 No, you don’t get it, and you’ve just lost us.
 Conversation’s over.